caprover/caprover-website/docs/get-started.md

 To confirm, go to https://mxtoolbox.com/DNSLookup.aspx and enter `randomthing123.something.mydomain.com` and check if IP address resolves to the IP you set in your DNS.
 Note that `randomthing123` is needed because you set a wildcard entry in your DNS by setting `*.something` as your host, not `something`.

+**NOTE** CapRover requires A Record to be pointing to CapRover's IP Address.
+If you use proxy services, such as Cloudflare, you may face difficulties.
+CapRover does not officially support such use cases.

 ## Step 3: Install CapRover CLI

 Assuming you have npm installed on your local machine (e.g., your laptop), simply run (add `sudo` if needed):